NohaAhmad/Web_Eye/README.md

 # WebEye (Image Captioning Engine)
 Web_Eye is a product targeting the visually impaired. it's a browser extension that when enabled generates captions for images and translates them to any language.
-Any screen reader can then be used to read the generated captions while surfing the internet.
+Any screen reader can then be used to read the generated captions while surfing the internet.\
+Report name is : WebEye_Final_Report
 # Enabling the firefox browser extension
 1- Type "about:debugging" in the URL.\
 2- Choose " This Firefox " option from left under the " Setup " option.\